michellelee42/SI507-HW6/README.md

 ```

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**\
-For a single line comment in JavaScript, we can just add two slashes (//) (without the parentheses) in front of the line.
-For commenting out a chunk of code, we can add a slash and asterisk (/*) in the beginning and (*/) at the end (again, without the parentheses).
+For a single line comment in JavaScript, we can just add two slashes // in front of the line.
+For commenting out a chunk of code, we can add a slash and asterisk /* in the beginning and */ at the end of the chunk that needs to be commented out.

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**\
 For a JavaScript program to "run", it seems like first of all, the JavaScript codes need to be written inside <script> tags.
 In addition, functions and events are needed, as well as a browser to see how the program is being run.